SkoolNotes/Taproot/2020BIO101/KBhBIO101Entropy.md

 Startistical measure of randomness in a reaction of systems.

-Entropy measured in microstates — the Greater numbers of microstates means that there is more entropy
+Entropy measured in microstates — the spead of energy in states.
+Greater numbers of microstates means that there is more entropy

 To think about this, think about states of matter: